devgateway/ansible-role-nginx/README.md

             listen: "{{ ssl | default(true) | ternary(443, 80) }}"
             ssl: "{{ ssl }}"

-Thus, this role provides three independent modes:
+Thus, this role provides four independent modes:

 * Daemon configuration which configures `nginx.conf` using `tasks_from: nginx`.

 * Site configuration which configures `conf.d/`*`site`*`.conf` using `tasks_from: site`.

+* Bulk site configuration mode: same as above, but using `sites` array; invoke with `tasks_from: sites-bulk`.

 * SSL key pair installation and DH params generation.